abid701/AmoHotelApp/README.md

   - Ensure the database folder(schema) you import the files into is named 'amo_db'.
   - If you’re unsure how to import dump files, here’s a link to a tutorial on how to do it. https://www.youtube.com/watch?v=uyP46E0UA9I
+    Note: dump files are located in database direcotry of this repository.

 ## How to Start the Project